-If You Think Your Loved One is Struggling with Drug Abuse
+If You Think Your Loved One is Struggling with a Drug Abuse Problem

 You may suspect that a close friend, family member, or loved one is experiencing issues with substance abuse.
 They may have become withdrawn, or have acted out with irritation when you voice your concerns.
 You may be at a loss as to what to do about this problem.
-The first step towards getting your loved one help is recognizing the signs and patterns of a substance abuse issue.
+The first step towards getting your loved one help is recognizing the signs and patterns of a substance abuse issue or drug abuse problem.

 Recognizing the Signs of Drug Abuse